The Child Tax Credit for Expats: Are You Eligible?

 Can US Expats Also Claim the Foreign Earned Income Exclusion?

-However, you must show taxable earned income on your US tax return to qualify for the Child Tax Credit.
+However, you must show taxable income on your US tax return to qualify for the Child Tax Credit.
 If you use the FEIE to exclude your entire income from US taxation, you will not be eligible to claim the Child Tax Credit.
 If you use the FEIE but do not exclude your entire income, you can claim the Child Tax Credit but cannot receive the refundable portion of the credit.

 Still Have Questions About the Child Tax Credit for Expats?